Package 'nectar'

 auth_fn

-(function) A function to use to authenticate the request.
-By default (NULL), no authentication is performed.
+(function) A function to use to authenticate a request.

 Value